David Hogg: Activism

-Hogg criticized the media coverage of the Parkland shooting as well as its aftermath in that black students were not given a voice by the media; he said that his school was 25% black but "the way we're covered doesn't reflect that".
+Hogg criticized the media coverage of the Parkland shooting as well as its aftermath in that Black students were not given a voice by the media; he said that his school was 25% Black but "the way we're covered doesn't reflect that".

 In April 2018, Hogg initiated an effort to urge Speaker of the House Paul Ryan to bring a bill to the House of Representatives that required mandatory background checks for gun buyers; on Twitter, Hogg urged people to contact speaker Ryan and demand a vote on universal background checks.

-Hogg worked to develop an anti-NRA advocacy group to encourage young people to register and vote in the 2018 midterm elections and elect candidates who promise better gun control legislation.
+That year, he worked to develop an anti-NRA advocacy group to encourage young people to register and vote in the 2018 midterm elections and elect candidates who promise better gun control legislation.

 In May 2018, Hogg and other Never Again MSD students led a "die-in" protest at a Publix supermarket, with a mass of students lying down on the store's floor, as a rebuke of the supermarket's financial support of pro-NRA gubernatorial candidate Adam Putnam; the supermarket had contributed more than $670,000 to Putnam's campaign over three years.
 In addition, Hogg called on people to boycott Publix until the chain's support of Putnam stopped.
 As a result of the protest, Publix made a statement suspending support for Putnam.

-In August 2018, Hogg announced he was planning on running to become a member of the United States House of Representatives when he turns 25 years old (due to age of candidacy laws).

-On February 10, 2021, March For Our Lives announced that Hogg would take a leave of absence "to take some time for himself to reflect and recommit to the mission."
+On February 10, 2021, March for Our Lives announced that Hogg would take a leave of absence "to take some time for himself to reflect and recommit to the mission."

 On July 20, 2022, Hogg interrupted a House Judiciary Committee hearing to mark up the 2021 Assault Weapons Ban and the Equal Access for Victims of Gun Violence Act.
-During Republican member Andy Biggs' time, Biggs said that Americans should be armed should an invasion of the southern border happen.
-Hogg then shouted: "The shooter at my high school: antisemitic, anti-black and racist.
-The shooter in El Paso described it as an invasion", in reference to the 2019 El Paso shooting.
-He added, as he was escorted out of the hearing room: "Those guns are coming from the United States of America.
+After Republican Andy Biggs from Arizona said that Americans should be armed in case there was an invasion of the southern border, Hogg shouted: "The shooter at my high school: antisemitic, anti-black and racist.
+The shooter in El Paso described it as an invasion" (a reference to the 2019 El Paso shooting).
+As he was being escorted out of the hearing room he added: "Those guns are coming from the United States of America.
 They aren't coming from Mexico.
 You are reiterating the points of a mass shooter sir".

+Second Amendment views

+Hogg states that he is a supporter of the Second Amendment and supports NRA members' right to own guns legally, saying in 2018, "We're calling out the NRA a lot and 99.9 percent of the people that are in the NRA are responsible, safe gun owners and I respect them for that, joining an organization that wants to support safe gun ownership is excellent."
+In a 2018 interview with Fox News, he said he supported reasonable gun control such as regulations that prohibit those with mental illnesses from acquiring guns.